SACGF/variantgrid_docs/analysis/nodes.md

 "Any Zygosity" = Hom/Het/Ref (ie anything other than 'unknown').
 Unknown zygosity is when there is no coverage over the variant for this sample.

-These counts are applied simultaneously, so be careful the ref/het/hom alt minimums don't add up to more than the number of samples in the cohort.
+These counts are applied together in an AND-like manner.
+Warning: It's possible to set ref/het/hom alt minimums that add up to more than the number of samples in the cohort, which will always be false, and so exclude all variants.

 ### Classifications

 ![](images/nodes/node_classifications.png "Classifications")